WHAT TO KNOW BEFORE YOU GO

 International Driving Permit: Many countries do not recognize a U.S. driver’s license, but most accept an International Driving Permit (IDP).
 AAA can assist with information, application, and issuance of an IDP - AAA IDP International Driving Permit

 Travel Insurance: Trip interruption or cancellation, flight delays, lost or stolen luggage, and other unexpected travel costs can add up quickly.
 Additionally, many foreign medical facilities and providers require cash payment up front for services, and do not accept U.S. health insurance policies.
-As such, it is important to consider purchasing a supplemental insurance policy such as Travelex Insurance or Allianz Travel Insurance to protect both you and your financial travel investment.
+As such, it is important to consider purchasing a supplemental insurance policy such as Travelex Insurance, Travel Guard, or Allianz Travel Insurance to protect both you and your financial travel investment.

 Emergency Evacuation: Evacuation for medical treatment or to leave a crisis area in another country can cost upwards of $100,000.
 General travel insurance policies provide varying levels of coverage for Emergency Medical Evacuation, but tend not to cover Crisis Evacuation.
 An evacuation insurance membership such as Medjet can bring peace of mind in event of a crisis or medical emergency.